Archima20/Python/README.md

 Beyond data science, Python is used for general data analysis, generating reports, and creating visualizations.
 Natural Language Processing (NLP):

-Libraries like NLTK and spaCy enable processing and analyzing human language data.
+Libraries like NLTK and spaCy enable the processing and analysis of human language data.

 **13- Image and Video Processing**: